 For the study grant: Yes.
 Please note that applications that have a space-related focus are prioritised.
-This is due to the UK Space Agency providing the funds for the grant.
+This is due to the UK Space Agency organising the SPIN programme and work placements being with companies in the space sector.

 What makes a good application?